First Indian National Army: Indian nationalism in World War II

-General Mohan Singh (in turban), leader of the first Indian National Army being greeted by the Japanese Major Fujiwara, April 1942.

 With the onset of the Second World War all the three major Axis powers, at some stage of their campaign against Britain, sought to support and exploit Indian nationalism.
 They aided the recruitment of a military force from within Indian expatriates, and from disaffected Indian prisoners-of-war captured while serving with the British Commonwealth forces.
 Italy in 1942 created Battaglione Azad Hindoustan, formed of ex-Indian Army personnel and Italians previously resident in India and Persia, led by Iqbal Shedai.
 This unit ultimately served under Raggruppamento Centri Militari, but the effort proved unsuccessful.
 It was overtly propagandist nature that ultimately found little acceptance among the Indian soldiers, while Shedai's leadership was seen to be lacking legitimacy by the troops.
 By November 1942, following the defeats in El Alamein, the Italian efforts had failed.

 German motives and intentions with relation to India were more complex.
 The German Foreign office wanted to support Indian revolutionaries and nationalists, but there is consensus that, ultimately, Hitler held the belief that the British had to rule over the unfit Indian masses.

 However Subhas Chandra Bose, who was one of the most prominent leaders of the Indian movement at the time (rivalling Gandhi in stature), arrived in Germany in April 1941 after escaping from house arrest in Calcutta.
 He met with Hitler (with whom he had one meeting) and the Nazi high command, making the case for raising an Indian unit from Rommel's Indian prisoners of war from the battlefields of Europe and Africa, as the nucleus of an Indian Liberation force.
 The Indische Legion was thus formed.
 In January 1942, a small contingent parachuted into Eastern Iran with a Brandenburg unit to commence sabotage operations against the British.
 Most of the legion however only ever saw action in Europe, fighting as a Heer unit and later incorporated into the Waffen SS (as were other national legions of the Wehrmacht) after the Allied invasion of France.
 Nearly thirty, including the leadership and the officer corps, were also transferred to Azad Hind after its formation, and saw action in the INA's Burma Campaign.
 A segment of the Free India Legion fought against British and Polish Forces in Italy in 1944.